Copper IUD (ParaGard)

 - Have a disorder that causes too much copper to accumulate in your liver, brain and other vital organs (Wilson's disease)

 Less than 1 percent of women who use ParaGard will get pregnant in the first year of typical use.
+Over time, risk of pregnancy in women who use ParaGard remains low.

 If you do conceive while using ParaGard, you're at high risk of an ectopic pregnancy — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
 But because ParaGard prevents most pregnancies, the overall risk of having an ectopic pregnancy is lower than it is for sexually active women who don't use contraception.